JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 As this is the first known attempt, [commencing on January 29 2020](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR/commit/49984b40847eb168800f0874bae7f8a0f2e20991) aimed collaborating to construct this type of program, please point to open source packages with similar goals.
 Please email jordanmicahbennett@gmail.com.

 * This can also reasonably allow for less experienced medical personell to make diagnoses, expanding the diagnosis efforts overall.
+This effort may combine with [other ai based endeavours being developed accross the globe, such as use of ai for vaccine development.](https://www.facebook.com/ProgrammingGodJordan/posts/876578989467795)

 # WORLD HEALTH ORGANIZATION (WHO) WARNING